 What would it be like if...

-Every employee -- especially managers -- in your company is so engaged that they actively look for ways to: 1) improve quality, service and safety; 2) maximize margins and minimize expenses; 3) boost their own performance and motivate others; and 4) build a more positive culture where everyone understands how their job contributes to the bigger picture and the bottom line.
+What would it be like if your employees -- especially managers -- are so engaged that they actively look for ways to: 1) make the organization a better place to work and do business; 2) deliver extraordinary service to customers and one another; 3) maximize margins and streamline processes; 4) grow and learn and inspire others; 5) create a positive culture where everyone understands how their role contributes to the bigger picture and the bottom line.
 Sound great?

 Engagement = Getting employees to CARE!